-The site is currently zoned General Agriculture (A-2-40), 40-acre minimum, which requires a minimum lot size of 40-gross acres for the creation of new parcels pursuant to Section 21.20.060 of the Stanislaus County Zoning Ordinance.
-The configuration of the parcel map is proposed for maximum road frontage for proposed Parcels 1-4 and to meet the minimum acreage requirements of the zoning district.
-Each proposed parcel and the proposed remainder will meet the minimum size requirement for the A-2-40 zoning district.
+The site is currently zoned General Agriculture (A-2-40), 40-acre minimum, which requires a minimum lot size of 40 gross acres for the creation of new parcels pursuant to Section 21.20.060 of the Stanislaus County Zoning Ordinance.
+Each proposed parcel will meet the minimum size requirement for the A-2-40 zoning district.
 Although no residential development is being proposed at this time, zoning regulations will allow up to two dwelling units and one junior accessory dwelling unit (JADU) on each of the proposed parcels.
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
 Should residential development occur in the future, each parcel shall be served by an individual private well and septic system.

 In accordance with the Williamson Act, proposed parcels will be restricted by zoning to on-site residential development which is incidental to the agricultural use of the land and will not diminish the agricultural production.
 The Planning Department has instituted a process by which all building permit applications submitted for any new structures (including new single-family dwellings) on Williamson Act properties must be accompanied by a signed Landowner Statement that verifies compatibility with the Williamson Act Contract.
 The Landowner Statement further acknowledges that, pursuant to AB 1492, severe penalties may arise should the County or the Department of Conservation (DOC) determine in the future that the structure(s) is in material breach of the contract.
-Each parcel is proposed to be planted in almonds and will continue to receive irrigation water from the Oakdale Irrigation District (OID) through the Kearney Lateral and will maintain their independent ability to irrigate via existing irrigation easements.
+Each parcel will remain planted in almonds and will continue to receive irrigation water from the Turlock Irrigation District (TID) through the Lower Lateral No. 2 and will maintain their independent ability to irrigate.